High in Afghanistan, Wild in America

 Spirits In and Out of Bottles

 On my worldwide odyssey many years ago, I was stopped in my tracks in Kabul, Afghanistan.
 There was an international traveling group comprised of all sorts of fascinating characters, among them a collection of Italian actors and movie-makers.
 Their warmth was infectious and the crowd quickly gathered around them, sparking, laughing, feuding, loving, and living together communally sharing all the money.
+For one month I stayed, enchanted, with many memorable nights in the garden, the hotel gardener and maintenance man managing the hooka.
+He always excitedly warned us against Scorpions, calling them something like, gargedoons.

 Then an empty bottle appeared.